-Other ecologic studies have examined the possible association between use of agricultural pesticides and child-hood cancer incidence.
-For example, a total of 7,143 incident cases of invasive cancer diagnosed among children younger than age 15 were reported to the California Cancer Registry during the years 1988-1994.
+Other ecologic studies have examined the possible association between use of agricultural pesticides and childhood cancer incidence.
+For example, a total of 7,143 incident cases of invasive cancer diagnosed among children younger than age 15 were reported to the California Cancer Registry during the years 1988 to 1994.
+(Note that a registry is a centralized database for collection of information about a disease.)
 In this ecologic study, the unit of analysis was census blocks, with average annual pesticide exposure estimated per square mile.
 The study showed no overall association between pesticide exposure determined by this method and childhood cancer incidence rates.
-However, a significant increase of childhood leukemia rates was linked to census block groups that had the highest use of one form of pesticide, called propargite.
-23
+However, a significant increase of childhood leukemia rates was linked to census block groups that had the highest use of one form of pesticide, called propargite.23